abpetkov/switchery/README.md

 ##### Colored

-You can change the primary of the switch to fit your design perfectly:
+You can change the primary color of the switch to fit your design perfectly:

 ```js
 var switchery = new Switchery(elem, { color: '#41b7f1' });